shaliulab/idoc_docs/docs/how-to-build/IDOC-Chamber_Assembly.md

 * On both the template base and the top inserts, prepare the screw holes with a 1.8mm drill bit.
 * Insert the 2Mx12mm screws and make sure the top templates can fit nicely on top
 * Pre-cutting the rubber inserts
     * Cut out 3 rectangles of 19mm x 78mm from your silicone sheet.
-These don't need to be exact as they are just the starting parts that will be further cut into the desired shapes with the template (Figure X+1 A).
+These don't need to be exact as they are just the starting parts that will be further cut into the desired shapes with the template (Figure 1 A).
     * Cut the bottom, middle and top rubber shapes from your starting pieces by using the corresponding template pieces.
-Results can be seen in figure X+1 B.
+Results can be seen in Figure 1 B.
         * Place your starting rubber piece on the template base.
 Cover it with the corresponding template piece and fix it in place with the hex nuts.
 Make sure there is no warping of the rubber after tightening the nuts.
         * Proceed to cut along the inner and outer walls of the template.
 Note that you will need to do small cuts afterwards to finish the areas where the template supports are covering the rubber.

 ![ITO_rubber_cut.png](/assets/Images/rubber_cut.png)

-*Figure X+1: The process of making the rubber seals from a silicone sheet, starting with generic template pieces (A) and finishing up with rubber pieces fit for their specific chamber layer (B)*
+*Figure 1: The process of making the rubber seals from a silicone sheet, starting with generic template pieces (A) and finishing up with rubber pieces fit for their specific chamber layer (B)*

 **2. Quality control for 3D printed parts**

 * Make sure you've thoroughly soaked the parts long enough to dissolve all the PVA.
 Verify that any and all holes are clear with a needle and pressurised air.
 * For the main chamber body:
     * Inspect the insides for any printing faults.
 Pay special attention to areas with overhangs, as errors mainly happen there.
 Remove any excess material with a scalpel/tweezers.
     * Prepare the 8 screw holes with the 1.8mm drill bit.
-You might even need to upgrade to a 1.9mm drill bit (Figure X+2 B).
+You might even need to upgrade to a 1.9mm drill bit (Figure 2 B).
-    * Prepare the airflow holes with a 0.8mm needle by rotating and pressing it through the pre-existing holes on the sides and top of the chamber (Figure X+2 C).
+    * Prepare the airflow holes with a 0.8mm needle by rotating and pressing it through the pre-existing holes on the sides and top of the chamber (Figure 2 C).
     * Check if your pin headers can fit through the pin slots near left/right inflows.
-If not, use a drill bit to remove some material until they can fit snugly (Figure X+2 A).
+If not, use a drill bit to remove some material until they can fit snugly (Figure 2 A).
     * Check if the glass slides can fit snugly into the bottom.
 If not, remove material where relevant with a file or blade.
 The usual areas with issues should be highlighted in the following image:
 * For the inner chamber frame:
-    * Prepare the holes on the sides and top with a 0.8mm needle (Figure X+2 D).
+    * Prepare the holes on the sides and top with a 0.8mm needle (Figure 2 D).
 * For the L-shaped plug:
     * Check if the airflow path is clear with a needle.

 ![print_cleaning.PNG](/assets/Images/print_cleaning.png)

-*Figure X+2: Verifying the quality of the air and screw holes in the 3D printed parts.
+*Figure 2: Verifying the quality of the air and screw holes in the 3D printed parts.
 Image A shows the prep for the electrode holes.
 Image B shows the prep for the screw holes used to seal the chamber later.
 Images C and D show how you'd make sure that the needles can fit through the chamber base and inner chamber frame respectively.*

 **3. Making the electrodes**